Graduate School Teaching Certificate

 - Attend the Schreyer Institute New Instructor Orientation or an equivalent teaching orientation that includes lesson planning, teaching methods, and strategies to encourage student participation.

-- Complete the Schreyer Institute Penn State Course in College Teaching or HI ED 546 College Teaching.*
+- Complete the Schreyer Institute Penn State Course in College Teaching or HIED 806 Teaching and Learning in Higher Education.*

 *It is recommended that the Schreyer Institute Penn State Course in College Teaching precede the second semester of SUBJ 602.

-Graduate students should then submit the letter from the program chair/department head and the completed checklist electronically to the Office of the Vice Provost for Graduate Education and Dean of the Graduate School.
+After completion of the requirements, graduate students should submit a letter from the program chair/department head and the completed checklist to firstname.lastname@example.org.
 Supporting materials verifying the completion of checklist requirements need not be submitted.

 Notice of completion of the Graduate School Teaching Certificate will not appear on the graduate student’s transcript.